astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/call/union.md

 ## Non-callable elements in a union

-If a variable in a union isn't callable, it should raise an error when called.
+Calling a union with a non-callable element should emit a diagnostic.

 ```py
 if flag: